A modern open economy like that of Scotland engages in 4 basic economic activities:

 The Symmetric Tables

 In addition to the descriptive value of the tables noted above, the derived Symmetric Tables also provide the tools for economic impact analysis, which is one of the main uses of the IO tables once they have been published.
 The derived Industry by Industry and Product by Product Tables present very similar information to the Use Table outlined above; but present the information on a common (symmetric) basis.
 The Industry by Industry Table presentation allows the interdependence of industries to be formally examined as each industry is shown as intermediate purchasers of their own and other industries output.
-These interdependencies are shown in standardised form in the Leontief Inverse Tables, which show, for each industry, the direct and indirect (type I) and direct, indirect and induced (type II) effects upon total output of an additional £1m of final demand.
+These interdependencies are shown in standardised form in the Leontief Inverse Tables, which show, for each industry, the direct and indirect (type I) and direct, indirect and induced (type II) effects upon total output of an additional £1m of final use.
 These latter tables are the key tools used in Input-Output based impact analyses.

 The following sections describe the key Input-Output Tables published by the Scottish Government, beginning with the two basic balances - the Supply Table (summarising the supply of goods and services in basic prices and transition into purchasers' prices plus imports) and the Use Table.
 Descriptions of the Industry by Industry table and multipliers are then given.
 Each section aims to give a brief overview of each table, showing what the data represents and how it can be used for analysis.